Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Methods

-where $o \in \mathbb{R}$, $\vc \in \mathbb{R}^3, \vr \in \mathbb{R}^4$, and $\vs^* \in \mathbb{R}^3$ are the predicted opacity, color, rotation, and scaling, respectively, and $\odot$ denotes element-wise multiplication.
-Generating scaling parameters $\vs^*$ by relying solely on the MLP would cause instability and easily lead to training collapse.
-Thus, the parameter $\vs$ serves as a bound for the splat size that is scaled by the output from the MLP.
-The scaling matrix $\mS$ and rotation matrix $\mR$ defined by $\vs^*$ and $\vr$ reconstructs the covariance $\bm{\Sigma}$ of the splat:
+where $o \in \mathbb{R}$, $\vc \in \mathbb{R}^3, \vr \in \mathbb{R}^4$, and $\vs^* \in \mathbb{R}^3$ denote the predicted opacity, color, rotation, and scaling, respectively, and $\odot$ denotes element-wise multiplication.
+Generating scaling parameters $\vs^*$ by relying solely on the MLP would cause instability and training collapses.
+To mitigate this issue, the parameter $\vs$ is introduced as a splat size bound, and the $\MLP_s$ predicts a modulation factor via a sigmoid activation.
+The scaling matrix $\mS$ and rotation matrix $\mR$ defined by $\vs^*$ and $\vr$ reconstruct the covariance $\bm{\Sigma}$ of the splat:

-The pixel-wise rasterization follows the $\alpha$-blending in original 3DGS \citep{kerbl20233dgs}.
+\paragraph{Rasterization} The pixel-wise rasterization follows the $\alpha$-blending in the original 3DGS \citep{kerbl20233dgs}.
 For each pixel $\vx'\in \mathbb{R}^2$ in the 2D plane, the color $C(\vx')$ is obtained by projecting all neural splats onto the image plane and compositing them along the ray by blending:

-where $N_\text{ray}$ is the number of splats along the ray such that they are ordered by the distance to the camera center, and $G(\vx')$ is the projected Gaussian weight:
+where $N_\text{ray}$ is the number of splats along the ray where they are ordered by the distance to the camera center, $o_i$ and $\vc_i$ are the predicted splat opacity and color, respectively. $G(\vx')$ denotes the projected Gaussian weight:

-Here, the $\bm{\mu}' = \mJ \mW \vx$ and $\bm{\Sigma}' = \mJ \mW \bm{\Sigma} \mJ^\top \mW^\top$ are the splat coordinate and covariance after projection onto the 2D plane \cite{kopanas2021point,yifan2019differentiable}, where $\mJ$ denotes the Jacobian of projective transformation and $\mW$ is the view matrix.
-This parametrization in \ours keeps geometry explicit and view effects compact, setting up the coordinate and feature compression modules described next.
+Here, $\bm{\mu}'$ and $\bm{\Sigma}' = \mJ \mW \bm{\Sigma} \mW^\top\mJ^\top$ are the splat coordinate and covariance after projection onto the 2D plane \cite{kopanas2021point,yifan2019differentiable}, where $\mJ$ denotes the Jacobian of projective transformation and $\mW$ is the view matrix.
+Overall, the parametrization in \ours keeps the geometry explicit, view effects compact, and shares learned spatial information via the positional embeddings.